Jose01000111/Docker-Based-Splunk-SOC-Lab-/README.md

 # Phase 6 — 🐳 Docker-Based Splunk SOC Lab (Windows 11 Pro x64)

-In this phase, I’m diving into running Splunk Enterprise in Docker on my Windows 11 Pro machine.
-My goal is to understand how Splunk interacts with Windows, containers, endpoints, and VMs in a SOC lab.
-It was frustrating at first because Docker setup and permissions kept tripping me up, but by the end, everything is running and I can really start learning Splunk.
+In this phase, I’m running Splunk Enterprise in Docker on my Windows 11 Pro machine.
+The goal is to understand how Splunk interacts with Windows, containers, endpoints, and VMs in a SOC lab.
+It was a little frustrating at first because Docker setup and permissions got in the way, but by the end, everything worked and I could finally start learning Splunk properly.

 ---